-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended June 30, 2009

-[] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period to

-Commission File Number: 000-30653

-Secured Diversified Investment, Ltd. (Exact name of small business issuer as specified in its charter)

-Nevada (State or other jurisdiction of incorporation or organization) 80-0068489 (IRS Employer Identification No.)

-6980 O'Bannon Drive, Las Vegas, Nevada 89117 (Address of principal executive offices)

-(Issuer's telephone number)

-(Former name, former address and former fiscal year, if changed since last report)

-Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the issuer was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days

-[X] Yes [] No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

-[] Large accelerated filer

-[] Non-accelerated filer

-[] Accelerated filer[X] Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [X] No

-State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 30,058,756 common shares as of July 22, 2009.
+[X] Quarterly Report purs uant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended September 30, 200 [ ] Transition Report purs suant to 13 or 15(d) of the Securities Exchange ige Act of 1934 For the transition period to Commission File Number: 000-3065 Galaxy Gam (Exact name of small business iss (State or other jurisdiction Nevada on of incorporation or organization) 20-8143439 (IRS Employer Identification No.) 6980 O'Bannon Drive, Las (Address of principal 702-939- ; (Issuer's telepho Secured Diversified I Investment, Ltd (Former name, former address and form mer fiscal year, if changed since last report) uch shorter period that the issuer was require on 13 or 15(d) of the Securities Exchange Act of 1934 during the red to file such reports), and (2) has been subject to such filing Indicate by check mark whether company. er the registrant is a large accelerated filer, an n accelerated filer, a non-accelerated filer, or a smaller reporting [ ] Large accelerated filer [ ] Non-accelerated filer ] Accelerated filer X] Smaller reporting company Indicate by check mark wheth er the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act). [ ] Yes [X] No State the number of shares out shares as of November 2, 200 e ommon stock, as of the latest practicable date: 32,066,185 common